toggle

 Imagine a supermarket owner thinking about what would sell more on weekends, stocking that to improve sales.
 This is demand forecasting.
 But manual estimations don’t come in handy for a large retailer with multiple branches and way too many products, brands, and categories.
 On top of that, there are changing customer demands due to different reasons.

-A practical approach is using AI-based forecasting.
+A practical approach is using artificial intelligence-based forecasting.
 These models do a better job in demand forecasting by extracting trends, seasonality, and cyclic patterns out of your historical data spread over a period of time.
-The trench-level insights it generates can tell you how your demand increases or reduces over time, how its behavior repeats.
+These trench-level insights can tell you how your demand increases or reduces over time and how its behavior repeats.

 So, the business will never reach the point of overstocking or a lost sale opportunity.